Erallie/diarian/README.md

 	- Three ways to insert a **rating**:
 		- The **Command palette**
 		- The file and editor context menus
-		- By clicking the status bar text
+		- By clicking the status bar text (on desktop).
 - Insert a timestamp into the current note from the editor context menu.
 - Optionally open the **Calendar** view and/or the **On this day** view on startup.
 - Supports multiple notes per day.